basilisp-lang/basilisp/docs/compiler.rst

 .. warning::

    Due to the nature of how inline functions are applied, there is a potential for name clashes between the inline function parameter names and names defined elsewhere in the containing Python module.
-   Therefore, it is recommended for any inline function to set the meta key ``^:gen-safe-names`` to ensure that the compiler generates globally unique Python parameter names.
+   Therefore, it is recommended for any inline function to set the meta key ``^:safe-py-params`` to ensure that the compiler generates globally unique Python parameter names.
    For inline functions generated automatically by the compiler, this setting is automatically enabled.

    .. code-block::

-      ^:gen-safe-names (fn [a b] ...)
+      ^:safe-py-params (fn [a b] ...)

 .. _compiler_debugging: